eastgenomics/eggd_conductor_configs/Readme.md

-# 🤖 Automation 🤖
+# 🤖 eggd_conductor configs 🤖

 The files contained in the `app_configs` and `assay_configs` folders are essential for the running of eggd_conductor.

 ## 🔧 App configs 🔧

-The files in the 001_Reference are placeholders for the actual **app** config files stored in DNAnexus as those contain tokens.
+The files in this repository are placeholders for the actual **app** config files stored in DNAnexus as those contain tokens.

 Other than that, those files contain: